Table of Contents

 - Accept the permissions Microsoft is asking to finish connecting the account.

-- If you want Simpplr alerts in MS Teams, select the Alerts checkbox.
+- If you want Simpplr alerts in MS Teams, toggle on the option to Allow alerts to be displayed in.

 All Simpplr content will unfurl for all users in the channel without any secondary connection to Simpplr.
 However, Private and Unlisted site content will show a message stating that a preview is unavailable.